 The track continues to climb steadily alongside the gradually narrowing Wangapeka River, to a bridge half an hour before Stone Hut.
 There are good camping sites at the hut.

 This section is classified as a route – suitable for people with a high level of backcountry (remote area) skills and experience.
 Navigation and survival skills are required.
-Find out more about track categories.

 Time: 4 hr